HCV NS5A Inhibitor

 ACH-3102 has demonstrated robust antiviral activity with a greater than 3.7 log10 mean maximal reduction of HCV RNA with a single dose in genotype (GT) 1a patients, the harder to treat GT1 subtype.

 ACH-3102 has an extended half-life that supports once-daily dosing.

 ACH-3102 was shown to be well tolerated with no serious adverse events reported through 12 weeks of treatment in Phase 2 studies to date.

 The safety profile of ACH-3102 to date supports further clinical development.

-ACH-3102 is the only NS5A inhibitor to be evaluated in combination with RBV alone, which demonstrated a sustained virologic response (SVR) in GT1b HCV-infected patients without the co-administration of interferon or a second direct-acting antiviral (DAA) agent.
+ACH-3102 is the only NS5A inhibitor to achieve a sustained virologic response (SVR) in GT 1b HCV-infected patients without the co-administration of interferon or a second direct-acting antiviral (DAA) agent.

 ACH-3102 provides a high pharmacologic barrier to resistance with enhanced activity against the most common resistant variants to emerge during NS5A treatment, including those occurring at positions 31 and 93.